brunohenriquy/davinci-crawling-app-template/README.md

 Arguments:

-- `--phantomjs-path`: The path where we can found the PanthomJS library installed.
+- `--chromium-bin-file`: The path where we can found the Chromium binary installed.
 Default: `None`.
-Ex: "/phantomjs-2.1.1-macosx/bin/phantomjs".
+Ex: "/Applications/Chromium.app/Contents/MacOS/Chromium".

 - `--from-date`: Extract only the data after an specific date.
 Default: `None`.
 Ex: "2018-01-01".